-After WW2 a study showed that the average British housewife worked 75 hours a week with a quarter of that spent in the kitchen.
-It wasn’t until the 1960s that washing machines and refrigerators started to become common in British homes.
+After World War 2 a study showed that the average British housewife worked 75 hours a week with a quarter of that spent in the kitchen.
+It wouldn’t be until the 1960s that washing machines and refrigerators started to become common in British homes.
 Housewives were desperate for any sort of labour-saving devices and speedier, simpler ways of cooking meals.

 In 1951 at the Festival of Britain huge queues of people were attracted to the Home of the Future’ exhibition which featured modern fitted kitchens and newfangled electrical appliances galore.
 Housework drudgery was a fact of life to most women in the post-war servant-less house.

 These classic Batchelors Foods ads of the fifties soon affectionately gained the name ‘soup operas’.